kanselarij-vlaanderen/app-kaleidos-public-export/README.md

-# Kaleidos export for Valvas
+# Kaleidos export for Themis

-Export stack based on [mu.semte.ch](https://mu.semte.ch) to produce an export to be ingested in the Valvas application.
-Exports are created per session and published as delta files for interested consumers.
+Export stack based on [mu.semte.ch](https://mu.semte.ch) to produce an export to be ingested in the [Themis application](https://themis.vlaanderen.be).
+Exports are created per meeting and published as delta files for interested consumers.

 ## How-to guides
 ### How to integrate the export stack with Kaleidos